NanaK99/face_emotions_pipeline/README.md

 ```
 6. Run:
 ```
-python run_fp.py --video video.mp4 --input_textgrid input.TextGrid --output_dir_name outputs --verbose False
+python fp.py
 ```
-, where the first argument is the path to the video file,
-the second argument is the path to the input textgrid (which will be used to generate the output textgrids), and
-the third argument is a name of an output folder, where you wish to save the generated textgrids.
+This command has five optional arguments: --gaze, --body, --emotion, --expression, and --verbose.
+These arguments are set to False by default and to True if mentioned in the command line when executing the *python fp.py* command.

-The latter command will read frames from the video path and output four different TextGrid files:
+The latter command will read frames from the webcam and print the output texts corresponding to the arguments mentioned in the command line:
-- a file corresponding to the detected eye gaze movement, such as: "up left", "down right", "centre", etc,
+- GAZE: the detected eye gaze movement, such as: "up left", "down right", "centre", etc,
-- a file corresponding to the detected head or body movement, such as: "head shake", "head nod", "lean in or out",
+- BODY: the detected head or body movement, such as: "head shake", "head nod", "shoulder movement",
-- a file corresponding to the detected face expressions: such as, "Smiling", "Widened eyes", "Narrowed eyes", "Furrowed brows", "Tense" or "Raised Brows".
+- EXPRESSION: the detected face expressions: such as, "Smiling", "Widened eyes", "Narrowed eyes", "Furrowed brows", "Tense" or "Raised Brows".
-- a file corresponding to the detected emotion: such as, "happy", "sad", "anger", "fear", etc.
+- EMOTION: the detected emotion: such as, "happy", "sad", "anger", "fear", etc.